 As I said, Magnetic Island koalas did not play fair for a long time.
 After my parents moved to Magnetic Island, it took me over a year to see one in the wild.
 Even though my mum would go on walks and see four, I would come over from the mainland days later and see ZERO.

 But finally, after a whole year, my mum went on one of her crazy bush walks and called me soon after to say there was a koala about 100 metres into her trek.
 So, like the crazy person I am, I got out of bed and drove up to the track to see my first koala in its natural habitat.
 He was sitting oh-so-cutely in the fork of a eucalyptus tree.
-Here are my hints for finding koalas on Magnetic Island.
-Good luck!
+This is when my love affair with koalas began.

-So the number one place to see a koala: The Fort Walk in Horseshoe Bay.
+So the number one place people recommend visiting to see wild koalas on Magnetic Island is the Forts Walk in Horseshoe Bay.
 Keep your eyes up and see what you can find.
-When you are walking along also ask people you pass.
+When you are walking along always ask people you pass as well.
 They may have been fortunate to see one earlier and can advise you just where to look.
 It’s all about spreading the joy.

-If you make it to Maggie, I have one suggestion as soon as you hit Horseshoe Bay on the other side of the island.
-Keep your head up and your eyes searching in the forks of trees for these amazing Australian animals.
-Koalas aren’t the only creatures you can see in the wild on Magnetic Island either.
-You will pass many a kangaroo and wallaby along the way, plus some curlews and cane toads for good luck!
-Got to love tropical north Queensland.
+Remember, koalas aren’t the only creatures you can see in the wild on Magnetic Island either.
+You will pass many kangaroos and rock wallabies along the way, plus some curlews and cane toads for good luck.
+You’ve got to love tropical north Queensland!